CHEYENNE I. REUBEN-THOMAS

 I am broadly interested in investigating the impacts of Traditional Ecological Knowledge (TEK)-Practice Systems on insect biodiversity, population genetics of social insects, and applying Indigenous data sovereignty / supporting Indigenous self-determination in ecological research.

-Specifically, I am investigating and comparing the effects of Cultural Fire (traditional/Indigenous-led applications of fire) and agency-led prescribed burns on species and genetic diversity of ants.
+Specifically, I am investigating and comparing the effects of Cultural Fire and agency-led prescribed fire on overall biodiversity of insects and genetic diversity of a particular ant species.

 IN THE MEDIA: